Continuing Education Activity

 The pelvic abscess is a frequent complication of an infection of the lower genital tract, including pelvic inflammatory disease.
 Other causes subsumed in the etiology of pelvic abscess are operative procedures like hysterectomy, laparotomies, caesarian sections, and induced abortion.
 Cancers of pelvic organs, trauma to the genital tract, Crohn disease complications, and diverticulitis are other significant causes.
 In Crohn disease, the pelvic abscess may occur spontaneously and secondary to the surgery.
-In females, it usually lies between the uterus, posterior fornix, and the rectum which sometimes drains automatically into the rectum.
+In females, it usually lies between the uterus, posterior fornix, and the rectum, which sometimes drains automatically into the rectum.

-The risk factor for the pelvic abscess is the same as of pelvic inflammatory disease like multiple sexual partners, sexually transmitted infection, intrauterine device, diabetes, low immune system.
-Other recognizable risk factors that have studied in developing post-surgical abscess classify as preoperative, intraoperative, and postoperative causes.
+The risk factor for the pelvic abscess is the same as that of pelvic inflammatory disease like multiple sexual partners, sexually transmitted infection, intrauterine device, diabetes, low immune system.
+Other recognizable risk factors that have been studied in developing post-surgical abscess classify as preoperative, intraoperative, and postoperative causes.

 The preoperative risk factors involved in pelvic abscess formation are untreated pelvic inflammatory disease, hydrosalpinx, endometrioma, uncontrolled blood sugar with HbA1c greater than 6.5, renal comorbidities, obesity with BMI over 30, congenital anomalies of the genital tract.
 Asymptomatic bacterial vaginosis is also a known documented risk factor for postsurgical vaginal cuff cellulitis and abscess formation.